 To Shred a file, select the file in the Results Pane and click Shred in the Main ribbon.

-To Scrub a file, select the file in the Results Pane and click Scrub in the Main ribbon.
+To Redact the information from a file, select the file in the Results Pane and click Redact in the Main ribbon.

-Note: Scrubbing is not available for Email, PDF, or file types other than Word, Excel, and text files.
+Note: Redact is only available for the newest format Word, Excel, and text files.

-To Secure a file, select the file in the Results Pane and click Secure in the Main ribbon.
+To Encrypt a file, select the file in the Results Pane and click Encrypt in the Main ribbon.

-When you click Secure, you will be prompted to enter a password to secure the file.
+When you click Encrypt, you will be prompted to enter a password to secure the file.

-If no results are found by Identity Finder this is a good thing.
+If no results are found by Spirion this is a good thing.
 However, this does not guarantee that your computer does not contain protected data.
-It simply means that the patterns used by Identity Finder to search your computer did not find any results.
+It simply means that the patterns used by Spirion to search your computer did not find any results.
 You still have a responsibility to safeguard any protected data you may handle or create during the course of your job duties.